 Related article: Captive Killer Whales

-Marine parks such as Seaworld in the USA state that a collapsed dorsal fin is not an indicator of poor health, and claim that killer whales do not need their dorsal fins for swimming or balance anyway.
+Marine parks such as Seaworld in the USA maintain that a collapsed dorsal fin is not an indicator of poor health, and claim that killer whales do not need their dorsal fins for swimming or balance.

 However, it is the lack of interaction with other killer whales which conservationists point to as the main reason why it is unacceptable to keep killer whales in captivity.
-As stated above wild killer whales live in pods with extremely complex social structures.
+As stated above wild killer whales live in pods with complex social structures.
 Males and females have specific roles within the group and females care for young for many years after birth.
 Pods may stay together for the entirety of their lives.
-Taking killer whales from the wild breaks up these social structures and causes immense amounts of stress for both the captured whales and the remaining pod, while killer whales born in captivity never get the chance to make the family and group connections which they are biologically programmed to do.
-This leads to conservationists claiming that the stress of captivity and being made to train and perform causes all captive killer whales to eventually enter a state of psychosis leading to aggressive and extremely damaging behaviour.
+Taking killer whales from the wild breaks up these social structures and causes of stress for both the captured whales and the remaining pod.
+Conservationists claim that the stress of captivity and being made to train and perform causes all captive killer whales to eventually enter a state of psychosis leading to aggressive and extremely damaging behaviour.
 Evidence for this can be seen in the fact that while killer whales in the wild have never killed a human, those kept in captivity have killed several.
-Tilikum, a killer whale captured in Icelandic waters in 1983 and currently housed in Seaworld in Orlando, Florida, has killed one trainer and been involved in the deaths of two other people.
+Tilikum, a killer whale captured in Icelandic waters in 1983 was housed in Seaworld in Orlando, Florida until its death in 2017.
+Tilikum killed one trainer and was involved in the deaths of two other people.
 Due to these events some marine parks such as Seaworld have been legally banned from carrying out water work with killer whales due to the danger which the trainers are placed in.
 Although SeaWorld initially fought this and defended keeping killer whales in captivity the pressure on the company has increased in recent years.
 In March 2016 SeaWorld announced that it was phasing out the live shows featuring killer whales and would not breed any further killer whales in its parks, meaning that the current generation of killer whales in captivity will be the last.

 Hunting, Conservation Efforts and IUCN Status

 Killer whales have been hunted by humans for hundreds of years, although never at the intensity of other species of whale.
-This is because killer whales do not contain anywhere near the same amount of useful oil when compared to other whale species such as sperm whales and blue whales.
-Killer whales are not currently hunted in high numbers by any nation, although a number of killer whales may be taken by countries which persist in killing large marine mammals such as Greenland and Japan.
+This is because killer whales do not contain as much useful oil when compared to other whale species such as sperm whales and blue whales.
+Killer whales are not currently hunted in high numbers, although a small number may still be taken each year by whale hunting nations such as Greenland and Japan.

-Threats to killer whales include pollution, a dwindling food supply and killer whales becoming trapped in the nets of commercial vessels.
-However, these issues are not presently thought to have a great impact on killer whale numbers.
-Despite the Data Deficient classification (due to the confusion over the status of this species, see above) that the IUCN gives this species it is believed that numbers of killer whales are relatively healthy.
+Threats to killer whales include pollution, a dwindling food supply, entanglement in the nets of commercial vessels and being struck by ships.
+These issues are not presently thought to have a significant impact on killer whale numbers and the extremely wide distribution of this species helps maintain numbers.
+Despite the Data Deficient classification being given by the IUCN (due to the confusion over the status of this species, see above) it is believed that numbers of killer whales are relatively healthy.